 Over 100 people marched in Fresno today and rallied at the courthouse.
 Protesters carried signs welcoming immigrants and celebrating our long history as a melting pot.
 Watch the video on Facebook.

 We were 3,000 strong today in Salinas!
 Si se puede!

 Thousands of protesters joined the May Day event in San Jose and demonstrated the power of a movement willing to go in the streets to defend our American values.

 “I am here today to help celebrate this wonderful union of people from all nationalities around the word.
 My family members came as immigrant and they made a living here and I would like to see the same opportunity offered to all.”

 – SEIU 521 APALA Caucus Chair Carmella Di Sopa

 Watch Carmella speak here.

-“I am here to suppport immigration because people are coming from all places.
+“I am here to support immigration because people are coming from all places.
 As Americans we should welcome them; we can learn a lot from them.”

 – SEIU 521 COPE Chair Connie Chew